Du Pain & Des Roses

 Fostering independence through floristry

 70% of migrant women are victims of violence and are particularly vulnerable due to the precarious nature of their situations.
-With this in mind, French organization du Pain & des Roses (DPDR) trains vulnerable women in the practice of floristry through professional courses, encouraging them to regain self-esteem and confidence in their skills while offering them vocational training in the floral industry.
+With this in mind, French organization du Pain & des Roses (DPDR) trains vulnerable women in the practice of floristry through professional courses, supporting them to regain self-esteem and confidence in their skills while creating social connections with other women.

 As a member of the Kering Foundation’s community of social entrepreneurs, DPDR was selected by a jury of professionals and experts to receive support from the Kering Foundation, including a 6-month incubation program, professional mentoring, and access to the Kering Foundation’s network.
 In order to finance social activities, du Pain & des Roses sells floral decoration services such as fresh and dried floral bouquets and plants to companies and individuals.
 The Foundation provided assistance in shaping their legal status as a non-profit and business entity and in reorienting their business offer from companies to individuals.